-The Prisoner's Dilemma is part of a larger set of situations that economists and game theorists call "social dilemmas" (Hardin, 1968, Axelrod, 1985, Felkins, 2001, SD), only most social dilemmas have many people making choices of whether to cooperate or "defect."
+The Prisoner's Dilemma is part of a larger set of situations that economists and game theorists call "social dilemmas" (Hardin, 1968, Axelrod, 1985, Felkins, 2001, SD), wherein many people, rather than just two, are making choices of whether to cooperate or "defect."
 Basically, a situation is considered a social dilemma when an individual's immediate self-serving choice is not the same as the choice he or she would make to benefit the community as a whole.
 A common feature of many models of social dilemmas is that the whole community benefits when a certain number of people cooperate.
-What this means is that someone could defect-make the self-serving choice by "free-riding"-so long as enough people are cooperating, but if too many people free-ride the whole community loses any benefits.
+What this means is that someone could defect-make the self-serving choice by "free-riding"-so long as enough other people are cooperating, but if too many people free-ride the whole community loses any benefits.
 It is relatively easy to show how two people can rationalize cooperating with each other (by not betraying each other and maximizing their benefit over time).
 It is much harder to convince someone who belongs to a larger community that cooperating makes sense.